The website of Perimeter Church in Johns Creek, GA.

 While the Journey curriculum provides structure, the group time is very relational and interactive.
 The majority of the group is spent going over the lesson, sharing personal application, and prayer.

 Many groups are similar in stage of life, but there are groups that have members of various ages.
-You will be able to indicate your preference on your interest form.
+You will be able to indicate your preference on your interest form which you complete one.

 Occasionally a spot becomes available, but it is rare.
 Women's Ministry also offers Bible studies that you can join mid-year.